Why did Yaakov refer to Lavan as "Lavan ben Nachor" (Lavan's grandfather), and not, 'Lavan ben Besu'el'?

-Yakov could not mention Besu'el's name without calling him "my grandfather 3 " or a title of respect.
+Yaakov could not mention Besu'el's name without calling him "my grandfather 3 " or a title of respect.
 He did not want to do so, for he was an idolater.
 (PF)

-We find (in Bereishis 24:50) "And Lavan and Besu'el answered..."
+We find, "And Lavan and Besu'el answered..."
 (24:50).
-(Lavan did not esteem his father, and spoke up before him).
+(Lavan did not esteem his father, and spoke up before him.)

-It is clear from Kerem Shlomo (8:8 p.
-8, cited in Daf Al ha'Daf Shabbos 33b) that this is forbidden.
+It is clear that Kerem Shlomo (8:8 p.
+8, cited in Daf Al ha'Daf Shabbos 33b) forbids calling one's grandfather by name without a title of respect.
 I did not find anyone who forbids doing so for a great grandfather.
 (PF)

 Hadar Zekenim (to 24:33): He would have Bi'ah with every girl before her Chupah; this is why his name is like Besulah.
 People of his city would have forced him to do so to his own daughter; this is why he wanted to kill Eliezer!